What is the role of a Sheriff's Office volunteer?

 - Fairfax-Falls Church Community Services Board: Our volunteers have a working knowledge of the AA and/or NA programs; many have recovered from their own addictions.
-Abstaining from these addictions is a lifelong process, and our programs strive to help the individual overcome these hurdles.
+Recovery is a lifelong process, and our programs strive to help the individual overcome these hurdles.

 - All volunteers must NOT be wanted by law enforcement or court authorities for any criminal charge or civil matter.

 - All volunteers must NOT have incurred any charges, arrests, convictions or incarcerations within the past four years and have been off probation and parole for the past four years.

 - All volunteers must complete the Sheriff's Office training program.

 - Volunteers affiliated with OAR and Education must complete separate training programs in addition to the training requirements of the Sheriff's Office.